Last Updated on

 Here’re some examples:

-So, you’ve learnt how to identify areas of value on your chart.
+So, you’ve learned how to identify areas of value on your chart.

 …you’ll learn how to better time your entries.